 This course is for those who want to write a novel, short stories, or a memoir / autobiography.
 We provide a fun and stimulating environment in which you can discover your authentic writing voice.
 Many graduates of this course have published books, some in London and New York.

 The 30 week, two semester course starts in Sept 2019 and runs until May 2020 with a break for one-on-one mentoring over the summer.
 It is chaired by John Cranna, Creative Hub founder, who was voted Best Post-Graduate Teacher by students at AUT University.
 The course can also be completed ONLINE at any time.
 It features the same course material, but you are provided one-on-one guidance by an experienced tutor, and this includes coaching via SKYPE / Zoom.

 John Cranna is also the winner of the Commonwealth Writers Prize for Best First Book, and the NZ Book Award for Fiction.
 The main feature of the course is a weekly three hour group meeting, in which student work is discussed and critiqued in an informal but supportive environment.
 Craft and technical issues arise organically from discussion of this work.
 Students on both versions of the course keep a reading and writing journal, which helps chart their development during the year.

 In addition, each student will be matched to an established NZ fiction / memoir writer, for one-on-one mentoring.
-This is the eighth year the course has run, and personal mentors on the course include Sue McCauley, Sarah Laing, Elizabeth Smither, Lynn Davidson, Kapka Kassabova, and Jenny Haworth.
-Three of our teachers have won the Prime Minister's Award for Literary Achievement.
+This is the eighth year the course has run, and personal mentors on the course include Whiti Hereaka, Sarah Laing, Elizabeth Smither, Lynn Davidson, Ruby Porter, Rosetta Allan, Mandy Hagar and Jenny Haworth.
+Several of our teachers have won the Prime Minister's Award for Literary Achievement.

 At the end of the course, the student will be provided with an analysis, in the form of a publisher's readers report, on the strengths and weaknesses of her / his manuscript.
 Successful completion of the course will result in the award of the Higher Certificate in Writing from the Creative Hub.